loganbledsoe/cse15l-lab-reports/lab-3.md

 ### Inputs

 The failure producing and non-failure producing inputs are included in the `testAverageWithoutLowest()` test below.
+Also see the table under the `Symptom` section.
 ```java
 @Test
     public void testAverageWithoutLowest() {